 I am a theatre-maker, educator, and PhD candidate within the Workshop Theatre, School of English.
 I began my doctoral research in October 2019, funded by the Gatenby Scholarship.
 My work looks at the relationships between contemporary East African choreographies, identities and geographies.
-I focus on this emerging field, and recognising the epistemological value of dance, as part of the imperative to decolonise contemporary African arts pratices.
+I focus on this emerging field and recognise the epistemological value of dance, as part of the imperative to decolonise contemporary African arts pratices.

 Between completing my MA at Royal Central School of Speech & Drama and returning to academia, I spent seven years working in professional theatre, applied theatre and education.
 I was the Founder and Artistic Director of London Grey & Green Theatre Co from 2013–2017.
 The company was dedicated to producing intelligent and provocative new work with at least 50% female representation on- and off-stage.
 In 2017, I was interviewed on BBC Asian Network about our production Princess Suffragette, feminism and the suffragette movement.
 From 2013–16, I was the Associate Director of Peaceful Lion Productions, which creates high-quality theatre for children and family audiences.

 In 2017, I spent a month with Lagnet Theatre Company, Kenya, leading workshops and co-creating a new play on women’s rights and sustainable farming.
 This experience, along with a further five months in the region, led me towards my current research.

 My doctoral research explores the work of contemporary choreographers making cutting-edge dance theatre in Eastern Africa (Ethiopia, Kenya, Rwanda, Tanzania and Uganda).
 Their work variously combines traditional indigenous theatre and dance with contemporary and international forms.
 Within the context of differing colonial and post-colonial histories across the region, the artists’ individual backgrounds and training, and their engagements with an increasingly globalised world, I look at how their aesthetics relate or differ, and whether we can talk about localised, East African or transnational and cosmopolitan art forms.